dansmyers/AI/README.md

 1. A set of **regular assignments**, about five during the semester.
 These will focus on a combination of Java programs and short answer questions from the textbook.

-2. **Challenge problems**, roughly one per assignment, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.
+2. **Challenge problems**, three in total, which are somewhat more complex than the regular homework questions and require you to stretch a little bit.

 3. **Midterm and final exams**.
 The final covers the second half of class.